Diphylleidae

-Collodictyonidae (also Diphylleidae) is a group of aquatic, unicellular eukaryotic organisms with two to four terminal flagella.
+Diphylleidae (also Collodictyonidae) is a group of aquatic, unicellular eukaryotic organisms with two to four terminal flagella.
 They feed by phagocytosis, ingesting other unicellular organisms like algae and bacteria.
-The most remarkable fact of this clade is its uncertain position in the tree of life.
+It is the sister group of Sulcomonadidae.

-Recent molecular analyses place Collodictyonids (e.g. Collodictyon) in a clade also containing Rigifilida and Mantamonadidae.
+Recent molecular analyses place collodictyonids (e.g. Collodictyon) in a clade also containing Rigifilida and Mantamonadidae.
 This clade has been named CRuMs and is sister to Amorphea.